GDSC-RCCIIT/General-Purpose-Scripts/.github/CONTRIBUTING.md

 ## Linter

 We use [black](https://github.com/psf/black) as the autolinter for our project.
 Make sure you have `black` installed on your local system and have run the linter on your code successfully before making a Pull Request.
-Read below section to understand how to use `black` for formatting your code.
+Our workflow test verifies if your coding has proper linting as per the standards set by `black`, unless our linting workflow passes for your Pull Request, it will not be merged.
+Read the below section to understand how to use `black` for properly formatting your code.

 ## Getting Started with Coding